Winter Solstice—Trusting the Return of the Light

-No accident that we gathered for retreat and contemplation of the new year in our Grove community.
-No accident that all of my children chose to come south and gather for this time, not on Christmas day itself, but around the new year.
-We haven't declared intentions, but it is inevitably about experiencing our way into a new way of being now withour our Susan.
+It’s no accident that we gathered for retreat and contemplation of the new year in our Grove community.
+Nor is it an accident that all of my children chose to come south and gather around the new year.
+We haven’t declared intentions, but it is inevitably about experiencing our way into a new way of being now without our Susan.
 We are renting a house in Sonoma and going to just be together with the youngest and the oldest, sharing our lives.

 I returned to the New York Times and SF Chronicle in San Francisco and was reminded of how much of our lives are not held in gentle connection with nature and those we love, and how much work there is to do to support people who are not able to provide for themselves through the winter, or worse, live in the terror of cultures ripped with genocide and hatred.

 As someone whose heart has been ripped open by loss this year, and inside the grief found wells of gratitude and love that seem oceanic in scale, I’m realizing that yielding to the mystery of the winter, and opening to the hope that Jesus, Quan Yin, and the little grandchildren bring is something that doesn’t require understanding, only staying open, and letting others touch my heart.
 I’m asking people “how are you?” this year with a different kind of attention.
 I know we all live lives that are unfolding unpredictably, and all have stories of tragedy and loss somewhere in our fields of attention.